zstephens/telogator2/README.md

 **PacBio Sequel II (10x)** - `-r hifi -n 3`
 **Nanopore R10 (30x)** - `-r ont -n 4`

-For Nanopore reads generated using telomere enrichment methods, such as those described by [Karimian et al.](https://www.science.org/doi/abs/10.1126/science.ado0431), we recommend using `-r ont -n 5 -tt 0.100 --collapse-hom 1000`.

 Telogator2 may be unable to analyze older Nanopore data, as reads basecalled with Guppy have prohibitively high sequencing error rates in telomere regions.

+For large datasets, such as data from enrichment methods described by [Karimian et al.](https://www.science.org/doi/abs/10.1126/science.ado0431) or [Schmidt et al.](https://www.nature.com/articles/s41467-024-48917-7), higher thresholds may be needed to reduce false positives: `-r ont -n 10`.

+By default Telogator2 is run with 4 processes.
+Runtime can be greatly reduced by specifying more, e.g. `-p 8` or `-p 16`, based on your system's available CPU resources.